- HOME PAGE

 The National Child Labor Committee (NCLC) formed in 1904.
 By 1907 the organization had attracted national support with a Board of Directors including prominent progressive reformers such as Jane Addams and Florence Kelley who had been exposing pernicious child labor practices since the turn of the century.

 Strenuous resistance to child labor prohibitions came alike from working-class families and low-wage employers.
-In the push-back, the question asked was beyond factories and sweatshops which work places were covered under the legislation?
-Street trades and domestic help appeared not to be.
+In the push-back, the question asked was beyond factories and sweatshops were all work places covered by the child labor legislation?
+Street trades and domestic help in family settings were not.

 Discouraging doubts concerning the would-be beneficiaries of legislation stoked public opinion.
-Did children prefer mandatory schooling that seemed to have no relevance for their present or future lives when they could be putting money in their own and the family pocket?
+Did children prefer mandatory schooling that seemed to have no relevance for their present or future lives whwen they could be putting money in their own and the family pocket?

 Were schools commonly underfunded by tax revenues prepared to absorb hundreds of thousands of new unprepared students, often foreigners, who required remedial education?
 Were middle-class families with their own financial burdens prepared to pay for it?
 Were local police authorities prepared to enforce the law against working children of neighbors, friends, and even their own children?

 The main venue of the reformers was conferences, papers, and publicity exhibiting posters like “making human junk.”
 Speaking to the like-minded, the effect of the movement in northern but in particular southern states was minimal, especially in mill-town regions.
 In response, the NCLC proposed in 1912 to create a federal children’s bureau, The United States Children’s Bureau in the Department of Labor and Commerce.
 The NCLC and the federal agency worked both at the federal and state level to sponsor child labor reforms for the next thirty years. bjb

 - A Child’s Creed